-- 'Keeping Safe' week every October the whole school participates in exploring how to keep safe in a variety activities - Using RSE and PSHE to educate and reinforce our messages through stories, role play, current affairs and other suitable activities - Ensuring that the school is well supervised, especially in areas where children might be vulnerable. - Positive behaviour policy
+- 15.6.3 Participating in Anti-bullying Week and other campaigns associated with bullying. - 15.6.4 'Keeping Safe' week every October the whole school participates in exploring how to keep safe in a variety activities - 15.6.5 Using RSE and PSHE to educate and reinforce our messages through stories, role play, current affairs and other suitable activities - 15.6.6 Ensuring that the school is well supervised, especially in areas where children might be vulnerable. - 15.6.7 Positive Behaviour Policy

-11.7 Investigating allegations
+15.7 Investigating allegations: